Volga Se Ganga: Publication history and translations

 Sanskritayan wrote his debut novel Jine Ke Liye in 1938.
-Meanwhile, 1941-42, he was inspired by the historical stories of Bhagawat Sharan Upadhyay.
-Later he wrote 20 short stories while imprisoned in Hazaribagh Central Jail for taking part in Indian independence movement.
-It was first published in 1943 and is considered one of the greatest Hindi book of modern Indian literature.
+Meanwhile, in 1941-42 he was inspired by the historical stories of Bhagawat Sharan Upadhyay.
+Later, he wrote 20 short stories while imprisoned in Hazaribagh Central Jail for taking part in the struggle for Indian independence.
+These stories were first published in a collection in 1943.

-It has been translated into many languages including Assamese, Marathi, Bengali, English, Kannada, Tamil, Malayalam, Telugu, Punjabi where he ran into several editions, besides foreign languages like Russian, Czech, Polish Chinese, and many more.
 This book is now considered a classic in history of Indian literature.

-The first Bengali translation was published in 1954.The first Tamil translation was published in 1949 by Kanna.Muthaiyyah.
+It has been translated into many languages, including Nepali, Assamese, Marathi, Bengali, English, Kannada, Tamil, Malayalam, Telugu, Punjabi, where it ran into several editions, besides foreign languages, such as Russian, Czech, Polish, Chinese, and many more.
+The first Bengali translation was published in 1954.The first Tamil translation was published in 1949 by Kanna Muthaiyyah.